marbfree/Weather-Dashboard/README.md

 Thank you to the askBCS team for helping me problem solve a few issues.
 Thank you to my tutor, Sandy Smith, for going over the gist of the project.
 Thank you to my tutor, Benicio Lopez, for helping me code lines 37-46 to display the recent city search.
+Thank you John Hysong for helping me with javascript lines 42-47 THank you Gurmeet Singh for helping me understand how to add icons with lines 83-86

 ## Features